sdesalas/robotics/README.md

 I found a discarded cardboard teabox with a nice pattern on it and I cut out some holes for the wheels, then added the rest of the guts including some photo-sensors and a HCSR04 ultransonic range finder.

-The robot was 'alive' in the sense that all data was being sent to a neural network that processed it and fed commands to the motors, reinforcing all recent actions that increased the exposure to light.
+The robot was 'alive' in the sense that all data was being sent to a neural network that processed it and fed commands to the motors, reinforcing all recent actions that increased the exposure to light and distance from obstacles.

-In other words, a 'light-seeking' robot.
+In other words, a 'light-seeking' and 'obstacle-avoiding' robot.
 The code can be found [here](mr_pingpong/index.js).